agalue/cassandra-azure/README.md

 This is a Test Environment to evaluate the performance of a Production Ready [Cassandra](http://cassandra.apache.org) Cluster against latest [OpenNMS Horizon](https://www.opennms.com/).

+The objective is test the performance of a given Cassandra cluster, having a stripe disk made of 2 Premium SSDs (P30 ~ 1TB) per instance for `/var/lib/cassandra`.
+The number of instances depends on the size of `cassandra_ip_addresses` from [vars.tf](vars.tf).

 # Insllation and Usage

 * Install the Azure CLI.